Charles G. Ridgely: Pacific Squadron and the Peruvian War of Independence

 In 1820, Ridgely was placed in command of the Pacific Station and sailed from Boston to his new post.
 He took the position hoping to support Chilean and Peruvian patriots of the Liberating Expedition of Peru in the Peruvian War of Independence.

 During a delay in Rio de Janeiro to have the main mast on the USS Constellation replaced in preparation for rounding Cape Horn, Ridgely sought to reduce their midshipmen casualties to duels by enforcing mandatory pledges to refrain from dueling.
 3 of his 29 midshipmen refused and were sent back home to resign their positions, but the Department of the Navy disagreed with Ridgely's policy and allowed them to remain in service.
 Nevertheless, the USS Constellation did not suffer further losses to duels after the incident.

 On January 14, 1821, Ridgely arrived aboard the Constellation in Valparaíso, Chile to relieve John Downes, the previous commander of the Pacific Squadron, and the USS Macedonian.
 They met in March 1821 and then traveled together to Santiago, Chile to the American chargé d'affaires in Chile and meet Chilean officials.
 He soon befriended Sir Thomas Hardy commanding the South America Station of the British Royal Navy, but grew discontent with Lord Cochrane of the Chilean Navy and the independence fighters, whom he found to be "base and vulgar".
 He grew sympathetic towards the Spanish and offered political asylum to the former Viceroy of Peru, Joaquín de la Pezuela, aboard the Constellation, to the protest of the independence fighters.

+While he was anchored at Valparaíso in late February 1821, Ridgely took aboard three survivors from the Nantucket whaler Essex who had been adrift for months, including Owen Chase and Thomas Nickerson.
+He and his crew were deeply moved by the survivors, with Ridgely writing, "[T]heir appearance... was truly distressing, bones working through their skins, their legs and feet much smaller and the whole surface of their bodies one entire ulcer."
+Ridgely also made arrangements with Thomas Raine, the captain of an Australian trading vessel, to rescue three other survivors of the same wreck who were thought to be marooned on Ducie Island.

 Ridgely and HMS Conway independently and unsuccessfully tried to capture the royalist semi-pirate Vicente Benavides, who operated against local patriot vessels and against American shipping in the Pacific.
 They were unsuccessful but still managed to limit his effectiveness.
 Ridgely requested additional support from the US Navy as his lone frigate was significantly outgunned by the British and French squadrons.
 Charles Stewart set sail with the USS Franklin and USS Dolphin in September 1821 and arrived in April 1822 to relieve Ridgely.